Which Is More Important – Life Span, or Health Span? (Spoiler Alert: It’s Both!)

 Nurture Your Bonds With Your Loved Ones

-Shutterstock 281256641
+shutterstock 281256641

 We know this may sound “Chicken Soup for the Soul” levels of cheesy, but we’re bringing this up for more than just sentimental reasons.
 There’s a ton of scientific evidence that has come out on the subject of loneliness and human longevity.
 As it turns out, people who report experiencing severe loneliness die earlier and experience a lower quality of life than if they were a smoker, a drinker, never exercised, and ate a bad diet their whole life.
 So pick up the phone and give someone a call – if for no other reason than your health!